 fluid scanning and provides guidelines on optimizing

-needed at a viewing distance according to print size.
+resolution needed at a viewing distance according to

-You no longer have to scan at 300 ppi for all print sizes
+print size.
+You no longer have to scan at 300 ppi for all

-then scale the image down in Photoshop: Scan for the
+print sizes then scale the image down in Photoshop:

-image resizing.
-How large a quality print can I make
+degraded by image resizing.
+How large a quality print

-from my scan?
-What file size do I need for a scan?
+can I make from my scan?
+What file size do I need for a

+scan?
 Should I scan in 16 or 8 bit?
-Total Scanning provides
+Total Scanning

 - This new electronic book has great advantage over